Mparaiso/go-tiger/mongo/README.md

 		// create a document manager
 		documentManager := mongo.NewDocumentManager(db)

-		// register the types into the document manager if err = documentManager.RegisterMany(map[string]interface{}{
+		// register types into the document manager if err = documentManager.RegisterMany(map[string]interface{}{
 			"Article": new(Article),
 			"Author":  new(Author),